-The second option it to call attention to the mismatched cabinets by painting each style a different color.
-Two-tone cabinetry is considered very stylish right now, and many homeowners actually seek out this style.
-Using a dark color on lower cabinets and a lighter color on the uppers makes a space feel bigger.
-Complementary color combinations are another great option, which include pairing blue with orange, red with green, or yellow with purple.
-Highlighting different cabinet styles with different colors turns mismatched cabinets into a bold design feature rather than a problem.
+The second option is to paint each cabinet door style a different color.
+Two-tone cabinets are very stylish right now, and many homeowners actually seek out this style.
+You might see one color and style of cabinets on a kitchen island, with a different color and style of cabinets spread throughout the rest of the kitchen.
+Complementary color combinations are another great option for different color kitchen cabinets.
+For a bold look, try pairing blue with orange, red with green, or yellow with purple.
+Highlighting different cabinet styles with different colors turns mismatched cabinets into an exciting design feature rather than a problem.

 Get creative with hardware

-Using the same style of hardware across all the doors and drawer fronts can make the overall kitchen design feel cohesive even if the cabinets clash.
-You could also do the opposite and use a unique style, shape, size, or color of hardware for each kind of cabinet.
-Some people want to accentuate the mismatched feel, in which case they use different hardware on each door/drawer or on every other one.
-Considering how many thousands of hardware options there are, you have endless ways to mix and match them with whatever cabinets you’re working with.
+Using the same style of hardware across all the doors and drawer fronts can make the overall kitchen design feel harmonious even if the cabinets are different.
+Matching handles or pulls can bring together the styles so that they feel like they’re meant to be together.
+Alternatively, if you want to play up the different styles, you could also do the opposite and use a unique style, shape, size, or color of hardware for each kind of cabinet.
+Some people want to accentuate the mismatched feel by using different hardware across the mix and match kitchen cabinets.
+Considering the thousands of hardware options available, you have endless ways to mix and match them with whatever cabinets you’re working with.

 Draw the eye elsewhere

 Sometimes the best strategy for designing with mismatched cabinets is to draw the eye away from the cabinets and towards something else.
 If the space allows, consider adding a china cabinet or hutch that could serve as the focal point of the room.
-A bold-looking backsplash or a dynamic light fixture can also take a lot of attention away from the cabinets.
+A bold-looking backsplash or a dynamic light fixture can also draw attention rather than keeping the focus on the cabinets.
 Even changing the wall color from something light and neutral to something bright and colorful can make the mismatched cabinets feel less obvious.

 Add visual flair

 If this free spirited kind of look appeals to you, accentuate it by filling the space with lots of visual flair.
-Open shelving or glass-fronted cabinets are great for this because they let you use your fine china and cool crockery as a design element.
-Other touches like a bowl full of fresh fruit, a vase of flowers, or brightly-colored images on the refrigerator can all add flair to the overall aesthetic of the space.
+Open shelving or glass-fronted cabinets are great for this because they let you use your serving ware and cool crockery as a design element.
+Other touches like a bowl full of fresh fruit, a vase of flowers, or brightly-colored images throughout the room can all add personality to the overall aesthetic of the space.